Buczek05/JAVA-Projekt-Wyklady/SPEC.md

 - Some buildings (like hospitals) can mitigate negative event effects
 - All events are logged and can be viewed with the `log` command

+## Pause & Resume Functionality
+- The game automatically pauses when any command is entered
+- The game can also be paused explicitly using the 'pause' command
+- When paused:
+  - City data does not update
+  - Random events do not trigger
+  - Time does not progress
+  - The UI displays "*** GAME PAUSED ***" to indicate the paused state
+- All commands remain available during pause, allowing players to:
+  - Check statistics and logs
+  - Save the game
+  - Plan their next moves
+- The game can be resumed using the 'continue' or 'resume' command
+- The game automatically pauses briefly during loading to ensure data consistency
+- Pause state is clearly indicated in the UI to avoid confusion
+- Commands that don't make sense during pause still work but have no effect until resumed

 ## Save & Load Functionality
 - The game state can be saved to a file and loaded later
 - Saved games are stored in JSON format in a 'saves' directory